edwards158/SQL/README.md

 SQL based Notebooks

 This repository contains some of my work using SQL.
 The notebooks are experiments, courses, kaggle entries, hacks and code ideas from various sources.
-The work was done using SQLite and mostly PostgreSQL.
-Use the pgAdmin tool allied with ipython magics to carry out the work.
+The work was done using SQLite but mostly PostgreSQL.
 Some references are:

 [Simon Willison](https://github.com/simonw/csvs-to-sqlite) &nbsp;
 [DataCamp](https://www.datacamp.com/) &nbsp;